api3dao/oev-docs/docs/oev/searchers/oev-auctioneer.md

 Internally, API3 DAO may run multiple Auctioneers as a form of horizontal scaling to ensure auctions can be processed in a timely manner.

+## How it works?

+Auctioneer processes logs emitted by the OevAuctionHouse contract and responds back by transacting with the same contract.
+Auctioneer is deployed on AWS with well established security.
+It has an Auctioneer wallet, which is given the rights to resolve the auctions and confirm/contradict fulfillments.

+The only cross chain communication happens during fulfillment verification - all other operations are performed solely on OEV Network or the target chain of the dApp.
+This minimizes the latency incurred and improves the resiliency.

 ## Enforced Conventions

 Auctioneer enforces a few conventions.
 These are important for searchers to